 “Runaway” by Alice Munro

 Carla and Clark live in a mobile home.
 Their neighbor, Sylvia, returns from a trip to Greece.
-Carla stays out of sight in the barn.
-She wonders if Clark knows yet.
-He has a temper and has had run ins with several people in the area.
+Clark has a temper and has had run ins with several people in the area.
 Carla’s worried about her goat, Flora, that’s been missing two days.
 Sylvia calls for Carla to come help with the house tomorrow.
 Clark has been ruminating on a scheme for a while and he wants Carla to start it.

 “The Half-Skinned Steer” by Annie Proulx